Childbirth - Pregnancy

 2. Put up physical boundaries between work and home

-Like our two moms who gave advice on working from home with a baby, we recommend setting up a “home office” of sorts to help you get work done.
+Like our two parents who gave advice on working from home with a baby, we recommend setting up a “home office” of sorts to help you get work done.
 This space can serve as a place where you focus solely on your job and your family knows not to bother you.
+Work-life balance is tough to achieve, but physical compartmentalization helps.

 To really make an impact, set up a physical boundary to separate this space from the rest of your house.
 Whether it’s a curtain, room divider, door or something else, having a tangible boundary will also serve as a reminder to leave work behind when you’re not in that space.